guiferviz/mnemocards/README.md

 ========

 Sample Python module.
 Just clone this repository and change all `mymodule` to your module name.
+Also search for `python_module` because it's used in some URLs that point to the repository.

 Getting started